Model Context Protocol (MCP)

 1. Access Connectors

-Give your connector a name and a user-specific URL.
-Replace WB_CLIENT_ID and WB_API_KEY with your actual credentials (available on the API Keys page).
+Name the connector and paste the URL below.
+Replace WB_API_KEY with your actual API key (available on the API Keys page).

 2. Add MCP Server Details